The relative modular object and Frobenius extensions of finite Hopf algebras: Braided Hopf algebras

 \end{definition}

-We regard an object $V \in \mathcal{B}$ as a right $H$-module by defining the action of $H$ by the counit.
-We also identify a morphism $\alpha: H \to \unitobj$ of algebras with the right $H$-module whose underlying object is $\unitobj \in \mathcal{B}$ and whose action is given by $\alpha$.
-Note that the modular function $\alpha_H$ is a morphism of algebras in $\mathcal{B}$.
+We regard an object $V \in \mathcal{V}$ as a right $H$-module by defining the action of $H$ by the counit of $H$.
+We also identify an algebra morphism $\gamma: H \to \unitobj$ with the right $H$-module whose underlying object is $\unitobj \in \mathcal{V}$ and whose action is given by $\gamma$.
 With the above notation, the main result of this section is stated as follows: